 |Dept./Course #||Title||Credit Hours|

-For IUB School of Education online course registration, contact the Department of Language, Culture and Literacy Education at firstname.lastname@example.org
+For IU (Bloomington) School of Education online course registration, contact Jeff Heller, Coordinator of Distance Education and Professional Development, at firstname.lastname@example.org or (812) 856-8548.

 Upgrade to a master's degree

-You can choose to add your ENL/ESL course work to your M.S.Ed. degree as a concentration, and opt for the ENL/ESL license application.
+You can choose to add your ENL/ESL course work to your master’s degree (M.S.Ed.) as a concentration, and opt for the ENL/ESL license application.

 The ENL/ESL License Program features a rolling application process.